All the fun of the middle ages comes to Capdepera this weekend

 Visible from Menorca, the king lit hundreds of campfires around the hilltop to trick the Moors occupying the neighbouring island into thinking that they were about to be invaded by a vast army and promptly surrendered, allowing Jaime to set about invading Valencia.

-Despite hundreds of years of warfare during the reconquest, the Moors, Christians and Jews actually lived quite amicably together and this conviviality shines through in the Medieval market which starts in Capdepera tomorrow.
-Lasting three days; 15th, 16th and 17th May, it takes place in the streets leading steeply up to the castle and around the fortress itself.
+Despite hundreds of years of warfare during the reconquest, the Moors, Christians and Jews actually lived quite amicably together and this conviviality shines through in the Medieval market which starts in Capdepera on Friday.
+Lasting three days; 13th, 14th and 15th May, it takes place in the streets leading steeply up to the castle and around the fortress itself.

 From ten in the morning until late at night you can experience the sights, sounds, smells (in a good way) and whole experience of the medieval times in Spain.
 There was so much fun in the merry middle ages that's it's completely understandable why they never bothered to invent television – jugglers, acrobats, stilt-walkers, musicians, fire eaters, jesters in hats with bells on, and big, beefy blokes barbecuing whole sides of pork just to show the Muslims how it should be done!